• Skip to primary navigation

 Chopsticks lifting up a noodles from a bowl of chicken lo mein

-This easy chicken lo mein recipe is even better than take-out and is packed with tons of vegetables making it a healthier option.
-These noodles are slathered with a delicious soy-based sauce and tossed with marinated chicken, carrots, mushrooms, cabbage, red pepper, and peas.
-If you love noodles, be sure to check out my Mi Xao Gion (Crispy Noodle Stir Fry) or Bun Thit Nuong (Vietnamese Grilled Pork Noodles) as well!
+This authentic chicken lo mein recipe is even better than take-out and is packed with tons of vegetables making it a healthier option.
+This is the best lo mein recipe that is slathered with a delicious soy-based sauce and tossed with marinated chicken, carrots, mushrooms, cabbage, red pepper, and peas.
+If you love noodles, be sure to check out my Yaki Udon, Mi Xao Gion (Crispy Noodle Stir Fry), or Bun Thit Nuong (Vietnamese Grilled Pork Noodles) as well!

 A bowl of chicken lo mein with chopsticks in it

 • Large Wok: With any stir fry dish, you will always need a reliable large wok.
-The high sloped edges of the wok allows you to easily toss the food around the surface without spilling it over the sides while cooking the food evenly.
-I use a 13 inch wok that you can find online or at any Asian grocery store.
+The high-sloped edges of the wok allow you to easily toss the food around the surface without spilling it over the sides while cooking the food evenly.
+I use a 13-inch wok that you can find online or at any Asian grocery store.

-• Wooden Spoons: using two wooden spoons to toss the vegetables and noodles make stir frying a breeze and allows you to evenly coat everything together.
+• Wooden Spoons: using two wooden spoons to toss the vegetables and noodles makes stir-frying a breeze and allows you to evenly coat everything together.

-The ingredients for this easy chicken lo mein recipe can all be found at your local Asian grocery market or online.
-For the stir fry ingredients, feel free to mix and match your proteins and vegetables based on your preference!
+The ingredients for the best lo mein recipe can all be found at your local Asian grocery market or online.
+For the stir-fry ingredients, feel free to mix and match your proteins and vegetables based on your preference!

 Looking down at bowl of chicken lo mein

-• Cornstarch: the cornstarch is used to thicken up the sauce and allows the sauce to stick to and coat the noodles and vegetables.
+• Cornstarch: the cornstarch is used to thicken up the lo mein sauce and allows the sauce to stick to and coat the noodles and vegetables.

 • Light soy sauce: Light soy sauce is thinner and lighter in color and adds a gentle saltiness to the dish.
 My go-to is Lee Kum Kee's premium soy sauce.
 You can find light soy sauce online or at your local Asian grocery store.